dadosfera/public-roadmap/README.md

 :sparkle: View the [official Dadosfera Public Product Roadmap](https://roadmap.dadosfera.ai)

 * Our product roadmap is where you can see what features we're working on, we're about to work or what we already have in mind.
-You can also suggest new features by submmiting a issue.
+You can also suggest new features by submmiting a new issue [here](https://github.com/dadosfera/public-roadmap/issues).
 * If you have a request for a new feature that you want to purchase for your plan, send an email directly to the Customer Success team (cs@dadosfera.ai).
 * Have any general questions or comments about Dadosfera Product?
 Share your feedback via [Dadosfera Forum](https://docs.dadosfera.ai/discuss).